icon

 • Color:AAA Quality – pretty, but muted.

-• Matching: AAA Quality easily – the pearls have been assembled with an eye towards an “Pastel Silver” palette and it nails it.
+• Matching: AAA Quality easily – the pearls have been assembled with an eye towards an “pastel silver” palette and it nails it.
 The pearls are excellently matched for shape, smooth and subtle graduation of size, luster, surface quality and overall tone.

 Common Tahitian Pearl Inclusions